DEFRA/ffc-development-guide/guides/resource-provisioning/servicebus-queues.md

 ## Update Docker Compose to use Service Bus environment variables

-Add the following environment variables to the `environment` section of the `docker-compose.yaml`:
+Add the following environment variables to the microserive `environment` section of the `docker-compose.yaml`:

 ```
 MESSAGE_QUEUE_HOST: ${MESSAGE_QUEUE_HOST:-notset}